G-Node/nix/docs/tagging.md

 ### Tagging multiple points in 1D

-Consider the following situation: A signal has been recorided and within this signal certain events have been detected (figure below).
+Consider the following situation: A signal has been recorded and within this signal, certain events have been detected (figure below).

 ![multiple_points_plot](./images/multiple_points.png "multiple events")

-For storing this kind of data we need two *DataArrays*, the first storing the recorded signal, the other for the events.
+For storing this kind of data we need two *DataArrays*, the first stores the recorded signal, the other the events.
 Finally, a *MultiTag* entity is used to link both.
 One can use the event times stored in one of the *DataArrays* to tag multiple points in the signal.